kumailr7/Opscatalyst/content/Kubernetes/Security/Kubernetes Security (Part-1).md

 ```

-3. Now once the attacker got inside of the cluster , now he will inject the container with malicious script or just an echo command to show that he got into the cluster and can increase the blast radius of the attack .
+3. Now once the attacker got inside of the cluster ,now he will inject the container with malicious script or just an echo command to show that he got into the cluster and can increase the blast radius of the attack .

-4. Now he will check for the image been used in the deployment yaml , using a simple describe command
+4. Now he will check for the image been used in the deployment yaml ,using a simple describe command

 ```console
 $ kubectl describe deployments awesome-cats-deployment | grep "Image"
 Image:        ghcr.io/datosh/demo-token/demo-app:latest
 ```

-5. Here he can easily get the image name being used in the deployment , he will get the `SHA` which is the image digest , for example it would be something like this
+5. Here he can easily get the image name being used in the deployment ,the attacker will get the `SHA` which is the image digest , for example it would be something like this

 ```
 crane digest ghcr.io/datosh/demo-token/demo-app:latest